-When taking images through a calibration cell with known SO2 CD, that covers the camera's entire FOV, the cell and background images through each filter can be used to derive an AA value (see Eq.
+When taking images through a calibration cell with known SO_2 CD that covers the camera's entire FOV, the cell and background images through each filter can be used to derive an AA value (see Eq.
 3) for each image pixel.
-A calibration curve can be obtained from AA/CD pairs derived from several measurements with calibration cells containing different SO2 concentrations.
+Thus, a calibration curve can be obtained from AA/CD pairs derived from several measurements with calibration cells containing different SO_2 concentrations.